FREE ITEM

 [PL 4]

-(Restricted to: Northern Repatriates & Green Rifles - Medium Snipers)
+(Restricted to: Northern Repatriates & Green Rifles - Snipers)

 A once-popular Canadian-produced hunting rifle that remains widely used post-Flash as a result of stockpiles being sold off in a variety of markets.
-A good number were taken as trophies by USRF soldiers amidst the brief NEU-Canadian war of 2162, and the rifle has since found uncommon use amongst the USRF's ranks, especially by Northern Repatriates that are often experienced with the rifle.
+A good number of Strata 70s were taken as trophies by USRF soldiers amidst the two NEU-Canadian wars, and the rifle has since found uncommon use amongst the USRF's ranks, especially by Northern Repatriates who are often experienced with the rifle.
+Cheaper, often more damaged Strata 70s also commonly find themselves in the hands of neglected units such as the Green Rifles.

 BASE TOOL: Weaver